Week of Action for Abolition

 In this 80th year, it is in the hands of everyday people to put the Nuclear Weapon Ban Treaty in front of our decision-makers and office-holders to demand they work for Australia’s ratification.
 Together we can turn our government’s appalling approach around.

-Join ICAN’s national webinar on Hiroshima Day
+Watch ICAN’s national Hiroshima Day webinar

-As nuclear tensions escalate and Australia becomes more entangled in nuclear alliances, this one-hour online event brings together survivors, artists, campaigners and parliamentarians to reflect on Hiroshima’s legacy — and the urgent task of disarmament.
+As nuclear tensions escalate and Australia becomes more entangled in nuclear alliances, this one-hour online event brought together survivors, artists, campaigners and parliamentarians to reflect on Hiroshima’s legacy — and the urgent task of disarmament.

 Speakers:

 • Peter Garrett – Musician, environmentalist and former federal cabinet minister.
-Best known as the frontman of Midnight Oil, Garrett has spent decades campaigning on issues of peace, justice and nuclear disarmament.

 • Isao Morimoto – Second-generation Hibakusha and son of the late author/illustrator Junko Morimoto.
-Isao will share personal reflections on his mother’s life and survival.

 National Events Listing